ericharding/SouthernFriedReact/slides/src/index.md

 ## Try Before you Buy

-- Fable/Elmish is amazing for green field work
+- Elmish is amazing for green field work
 - We don't always have that luxury

 <!--